Interacting with Amazon Simple Storage Service with components and automations - AWS App Studio

 Note

-The Prefix field can be used to limit the response to objects that begin with the specified string.
+You can use the Prefix field to limit the response to objects that begin with the specified string.

-7. The output of this automation will be used to populate a table component with objects from your Amazon S3 bucket, however, by default automations do not create outputs.
+7. The output of this automation will be used to populate a table component with objects from your Amazon S3 bucket.
+However, by default, automations don't create outputs.
 Configure the automation to create an automation output by performing the following steps:

 1. In the left-hand navigation, choose the getFiles automation.

-2. In the right-hand Properties menu, in Automation output, choose + Add output.
+2. On the right-hand Properties menu, in Automation output, choose + Add output.

 Create a deleteFile automation